Content updated June 11, 2018

 - They understand that employers with 50 or more full-time employees, including full-time equivalents, must offer coverage of a certain standard to certain employees or face a penalty.

-Preparedness, then, for ACA reporting remains low among these employers – even though compliance with this federal law became enforceable as of January 1, 2015.
+Preparedness, then, for ACA reporting remains low among these employers – even though compliance with this federal law has been enforceable since January 1, 2015.

 What exactly must the ACA Burdened Majority do